dotnet/arcade/repro-environment.md

 1. Product is (re)built and test run  (yes for now, we'll rebuild the whole thing)
 1. Dev investigates failure

+# Dev chooses target environment

+### Requirements
+- Be able to choose a specific hash, or latest
+- Button on MC?

 # Aquiring machines
 There are two main methods to aquire machines for a reproduction environment: 1) Dev Test Lab (DTL) for VMs and 2) Asset Explorer (AE) for physical hardware like Macs, X64, etc.